-Prof Pratt Project
+Prof. Pratt Project

 Pro-bono operations for needy patients with deformities, birth defects and post-traumatic wounds.